stratdev3/SimpleW/readme.md

 5. Websocket
 6. OpenTelemetry

-SimpleW is lightweight, easy to integrate, fast, minimal footprint, and only one dependency _(Newtonsoft.Json, will be remove in futur release)_.
+SimpleW is lightweight, easy to integrate, fast, minimal footprint, written in pure C# 100% managed, and only one dependency _(Newtonsoft.Json, will be remove in futur release)_.

 If you wonder [why i wrote this library](#why-i-wrote-this-library) and what are [my needs](#so-my-needs).